This article was written by Basketball HQ Co-Founder Kyle Ohman.

-You probably clicked on this article wondering, “how in the world could a player like Curry be bad for basketball?”
+You probably clicked on this article, wondering, “how in the world could a player like Stephen Curry be bad for basketball?”
 In defense of this article, Curry is one of my favorite players to watch.
-He is able to make shots that 99% of the world can only dream about making.
-He is idolized by younger players that do their best emulate his moves and shots.
-However, here in lies the problem.
+He can make shots that 99% of the world can only dream about making.
+He is idolized by younger players that do their best to emulate his moves and shots.
+However, herein lies the problem.

-What younger players don’t realize though, is the amount of time that these elite players have put into their game; first mastering the fundamentals and THEN learning these high level moves.
-They don’t understand that before Steph starting shooting 25+ foot 3 pointers he became deadly at shooting 18 footers.
+However, what younger players don’t realize is the amount of time that these elite players have put into their game, first mastering the fundamentals and THEN learning these high-level moves.
+They don’t understand that before Steph starting shooting 25+ foot 3 pointers, he became deadly at shooting 18 footers.
 Or that he spent an entire summer re-working his shooting form with his dad Dell Curry.

-Too many players want to practice and take high level difficulty shots because they see a player like Curry do it.
-This is just not realistic though, and it usually ends up with that player shooting a low percentage from the field.
+Too many players want to practice and take difficult shots because they see a player like Curry do it.
+This is just not realistic, though, and it usually ends up with that player shooting a low percentage from the field.

-The goal of every player should be first to master the details and learn to take and make high percentage shots.
-After this it is okay to start to adding different aspects to your game that make you harder to guard.
-It all starts with a strong foundation though.
+Every player’s goal should be first to master the details and learn to take and make high percentage shots.
+After this, it is okay to add different aspects to your game that make you harder to guard.
+It all starts with a strong foundation, though.

-An important key to this is what you spend your time on the gym.
-You should be spending the majority of your time working on moves that you know you will get throughout the course of a game.
-Of course it is fun to practice a combo move into a step back shot, but is that a realistic shot that you are going to be shooting during a game?
+An important key to this is what you spend your time on in the gym.
+You should be spending most of your time working on moves that you know you will get throughout the course of a game.
+Of course, it is fun to practice a combo move into a step-back shot, but is that a realistic shot that you will be shooting during a game?

-Yes, you should spend some time learning to create for yourself if you are a player that is going to have the ball in your hands at the end of a clock situation, but even if so, this type of shot should not dominate your workout time.
+Yes, you should spend some time learning to create for yourself if you are a player who will have the ball in your hands at the end of a clock situation, but even if so, this type of shot should not dominate your workout time.

-If you are not sure what types of shots you should be working on there are two great ways that you can figure it out.
-The first is simple, ask your coach.
-They are sure to be able to show you some different moves that you could be working on and developing on your own.
+If you are not sure what types of shots you should be working on, there are two great ways that you can figure it out.
+The first is simple – ask your coach.
+They are sure to show you some different moves that you could be working on and developing on your own.

-The last thing I want this article to do is discourage or kill the dreams of the next Steph Curry.
-The goal of this article is show you the right way to go about it.
-There is no skipping steps when trying to achieve greatness.
+The last thing I want this article to do is to discourage or kill the dreams of the next Steph Curry.
+The goal of this basketball article is to show you the right way to go about it.
+There are no skipping steps when trying to achieve greatness.